 When leaving Islamorada you have passed the halfway point between Miami and Key West.
 And in Marathon you are about halfway to Key West from the start of the Overseas Highway.

 When the Florida Keys Overseas Railroad was built in the early 1900s the stakes were high and the efforts put in by the workers enormous.
-They worked day and night fo finish the project on schedule.
-As they worked the workers said that “this is getting to be a real marathon”.
+They worked day and night to finish the project on schedule.
+As they worked the men said that “this is getting to be a real marathon”.
 Hence the name for the local station and later the city was born.

-Marathon is a gem in the Florida Keys with many great stops on the drive from Miami to Key West.
 In the heart of the Keys a very wished-for stop on the Miami to Key West itinerary is Sombrero Beach.
-Another more educational experience to include on the Miami to Key West road trip itinerary is Florida Keys Turtle Hospital.
+Another more educational experience to include on the Overseas Highway road trip itinerary is Florida Keys Turtle Hospital.

 Relax on Sombrero Beach on the Miami to KW road trip